 When cancer cells form in the liver, it’s called primary liver cancer.
-Cancer that has spread to the liver from another part of the body is secondary liver cancer.
+Cancer that has spread to the liver from another part of the body is secondary or metastatic liver cancer.

 If you or a family member has been diagnosed with this condition, you want to make sure your doctor chooses the most effective treatment plan for you.
 Johns Hopkins liver surgeon Matthew J. Weiss, M.D., explains why all patients with liver cancer may benefit from a multidisciplinary approach to liver cancer treatment.